-What can I say about BBC Radio 2 except that I am the luckiest person alive to have two hours every day to discuss the news with ― well, with you.
+What can I say about BBC Radio 2 except that I am the luckiest person alive to have two hours every day to discuss what’s going on with ― well, with you.

 The Jeremy Vine Show does crazy stuff, it does serious stuff.
 We had Gordon Brown in the studio in 2010 and it felt like it turned the general election.